Database schema

 • row

-• UIM IBUF bits tile: device-specific, only for XC995288, the coordinate is the same as for global bits tile
+• UIM IBUF bits tile: chip-specific, only for XC995288, the coordinate is the same as for global bits tile